 And if you’re on the lookout for a decent e-liquid to fill it with, mosey on over to our e-liquid guide and nab yourself some new tantalising flavours.

 If you find that e-liquid vaporisers ultimately fail to emulate both the taste and experience of real cigarettes, then consider this excellent tobacco-heating alternative from Marlboro man, Philip Morris.

-The new, much improved IQOS 3 Duo (and its stablemate, IQOS 3 Multi), uses proprietary HEETS (tobacco sticks that resemble filtered cigarettes in all but length).
+The IQOS 3 Duo uses proprietary HEETS (tobacco sticks that resemble filtered cigarettes in all but length).
 These specially formulated mini Marlboros are pushed, filter up, into a small handheld battery unit that heats the tobacco to 350 degrees – real cigarettes burn at around 800 degrees.

-To ‘smoke’ a HEETS, you simply put filter tip to lips and draw.
-The effect is remarkably similar to that of a traditional cigarette: it produces roughly the same amount of smoke (in this instance a quick dissolving vapour) and provides the exact same nicotine grip in the throat.
+In order to ‘smoke’ a HEETS stick, you simply put the filter tip to your lips and draw.
+The effect is remarkably similar to that of a traditional cigarette: it produces roughly the same amount of smoke (in this instance a quick dissolving vapour) and it provides the exact same nicotine grip in the throat.
 Similarly, taste, sensation and satisfaction levels are all much closer to that of a conventional cigarette.
-Granted, it’s not precisely the same taste and smell but nothing else on this page comes as close to replicating the genuine experience.
-Another point in its favour is that the system can’t leak like most e-liquid vaporisers seem to do.

 A sealed cartridge system like this is great for beginners and those who just want to vape without the rigmarole of having to fill a chamber with messy e-liquid.
 With this model you simply swap cartridges whenever you want to change flavours.
 There’s no need to change the heating coil either because it’s built into the cartridge.